cirebon-dev/Webproxy/README.md

 ## BUG

-there is many modern website that not work properly with proxy.
+there is still many modern website that not work properly with proxy.